Belmopan: Local and regional events

 Some of Belmopan's noteworthy events include presentations by the Belmopan Choral Society, the Festival of Arts for school children, and National Day activities.

 The University of Belize's Black Jaguars squad has won two national championships playing out of Belmopan.
 Nearby communities including Roaring Creek, Camalote, Esperanza, and Georgeville play a softball tournament in the early part of the year.

 Social and community activities

 The City Council promotes Belmopan as "The Garden City."
 A Crime prevention Initiative has recently been introduced by the council in conjunction with the Belize Police Department, which introduced a Special Constable/Community Policing Programme.
 The council cooperates with social organizations like the Lions Club, the Belize Scout Association, Rotary International, and other NGOs.
 Social and cultural events and meetings of community groups are frequently held at the George Price Centre.

 Museums

 Museums and galleries in the city include the planned Belmopan Museum.
+Similar institutions include the National Archives of Belize and the National Heritage Library.